simao-ferreira/dotfiles/i3/README.md

 On setup there are UTerm, UXterm and URxvt.
 URxvt is highly configurable.
 Highly.

+By default Mi3 has `bash` shell, it's configurations can be found at `.bashrc`.

+A more complete and versatile option is `zsh`, found through `sudo pacman -S zsh`.
+Add also `sudo pacman -S zsh-completions`.

+Running `zsh` will run zsh, if it's first time it should open `zsh-newuser-install`.
+Note: Make sure your terminal's size is at least 72×15 otherwise `zsh-newuser-install` will not run.
+From this it's possible to configure history and completion.

+The new configuration file is set as `.zshrc`.

+Optionally to install `oh-my-zsh` configuration setuo run:
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"` Adding to to `oh-my-zsh` there are several interesting plugins like git and `agnoster` theme.
+For themes it's necessary to install `powerline fonts`.
+This is possible through `AUR` installing `nerd-fonts-complete`.
+Change the `ZSH_THEME="agnoster"` or other to get "eye-candy" visuals.

 ## Appearance
 When using clean Mi3 the visual setup is rather minimal, background and bars are very basic.
 There are various options to manage and improve the setup.